Far-left Sen. Merkley Fears an 'Anti-American' Justice, a Constitutionalist

 IT’S ANTI-AMERICAN TO BE A CONSTITUTIONALIST

 Sen. Jeff Merkley, D-Oregon, who was the only senator to back Socialist/Communist Bernie Sanders in the last presidential campaign, claims a judge who follows the Constitution is “extreme right” and anti-American.”
-To him, socialism is the new American.
+To him, socialism is the new American and the Supreme Court is the Politburo.

 The anti-fossil fuel, pro-universal healthcare, anti-Trump senator spoke with CBS News Chief White House Correspondent Major Garrett Wednesday night and said he is afraid of another Trump Supreme Court appointee and what it could mean for the next generation.